zpok3/Waters-of-Life/README.md

     * `iSize W` = your screen width
     * `iSize H` = your screen height
 > [!note]
-If you use an Ultrawide display also follow these steps: [Extra Stuff you should know](#extra-stuff-you-should-know).
+If you use an Ultrawide display also follow [these](#ultrawide-support) steps.

 3. Close the launcher.

-## Performance
+## Performance Guide
-- It's recommended  to cap your FPS to `120` or lower as that is the recommended limit with the High FPS Fix.
+- **Cap your FPS**: It's recommended  to cap your FPS to `120` or lower as the game can still have issues even with the High FPS Fix.
 For instructions on how to set up [Rivatuner Statistics Server (RTSS)](https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download/) (if you use MSI Afterburner you probably already have this installed), please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#RecommendedLimiters).
 It's written for New Vegas but you can very easily apply it to Fallout 3 by replacing the part where you select `FalloutNV.exe` with selecting `Fallout3.exe`.
-- DXVK: Highly recommended, better latency than D3D9 windowed and variable refresh rate works without any problems.
-To use it just enable the latest version of `DXVK` under the `Post Installation` separator in MO2 .
+- **DXVK with DXGI**: Highly recommended if you want improved input latency and VRR support.
 Version 2.0 of DXVK requires a GPU that supports Vulkan 1.3 - if you have an AMD Radeon RX 400 series or newer (except RX 455 OEM), NVIDIA GeForce 900 series or newer, or Intel HD 510/530 or newer you should be able to use DXVK 2.0 (source: [TechPowerUp GPU Database](https://www.techpowerup.com/gpu-specs/)).
+  - If you use an AMD GPU, all you have to do is enable the mod `DXVK` under the `Post Installation` separator in MO2.
+If you use a Nvidia GPU you'll also need to follow steps 2-6 under [**Enabling Flip Model (DXVK with DXGI)**](https://performance.moddinglinked.com/falloutnv.html#DXVK).

-If you have issues with the latest version or your GPU doesn't support Vulkan 1.3 you can try the 1.10.3 version.
+  - If you have issues with the latest version or your GPU doesn't support Vulkan 1.3 you can try the 1.10.3 version.
 If you are having issues on an Intel iGPU you can try the 1.10.1 version.
-For more information on DXVK, VRR, HDR, and Alt-Tabbing, please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#DXVK).
+For more information on DXVK, VRR, HDR, and Alt-Tabbing, please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html).
-> [!tip]
-If you use a Nvidia GPU it's also recommended to follow steps 2-6 under [**Enabling Flip Model (DXVK with DXGI)**](https://performance.moddinglinked.com/falloutnv.html#DXVK).

 ## Launching the Game
 1. Make sure the dropdown box on the right is set to `Fallout 3` and press the Run button.